 ‘Members of the church volunteered to staff the shop and the venture opened up a number of excellent contacts with local people’, Pastor McCurrie said.

 The second exhibition, which ran in mid-February, focused on the history of the Bible.
-Finally, with help from Answers in Genesis (AiG), a creation exhibition – complete with a scale model of Noah’s
+Finally, with help from Answers in Genesis (AiG), a creation exhibition – complete with a scale model of Noah’s Ark – was held from mid February to mid March.

 Paul Taylor, from AiG, who worked alongside the church, said it was an ‘exciting and worthwhile’ venture in which to be involved.